JustHarshit/skills-communicate-using-markdown/index.md

 TNM stands for:

 T = Tumor size (How large is the primary tumor in the breast?
-What are its biomarkers?)
+What are its biomarkers?)<br>
-N = Lymph node status (the number and location of lymph nodes with cancer) M = Metastases (whether or not the cancer has spread to other areas of the body)
+N = Lymph node status (the number and location of lymph nodes with cancer)<br>
+M = Metastases (whether or not the cancer has spread to other areas of the body)

 ## Treatment :